On oracle factoring of integers: Preliminary results

 We denote by $\cN$ the set of all odd, positive, square-free integers and by $\cN(N)$ its restriction to the interval $[1,N]$.
-By $\cN(N,z)$ we denote the subset of $\cN(N)$ which consist to integers free of prime divisors $p \le z$.
+By $\cN(N,z)$ we denote the subset of $\cN(N)$ which consist of integers free of prime divisors $p \le z$.